Setkya Dewi: Ear-boring ceremony

-A festival in honour of the kaṇṇavijjhana maṅgalā (ear-boring ceremony) of Setkya Dewi was held from 8 to 28 November 1840 in Amarapura, starting with a Thingyandaw bathing rite.
-At around 8:00 am on 11 November, a service conducting ear-boring, hair-knotting, shawl-wrapping and necklace-wearing rites of Setkya Dewi was performed in front of the Bhamarāsana Throne in the Glass Palace.
-She was accompanied by Thiri Thu Myatswa Yadana Dewi, Princess of Hlaing, Thiri Thu Manla Wadi, Princess of Pindale, Thiri Thu Nanda Wadi, Princess of Yinge, Thiri Pabawadi, Princess of Taungtha, Thiri Thama Wadi, Princess of Nyaung-oke, Thiri Athawadi, Princess of Saw-hla, on each side as maids of honour.
-A service of hair-knotting and ear-boring was also carried out for Thado Minye Kyawhtin, Prince of Padein, Thado Minye Kyawgaung, Prince of Tayoke-myaw, Thado Minye Kyawswa, Prince of Mindat, at the same time.
-As part of the ceremony, a total of 42 prisoners were released; bolts of paso, gaung baung and cotton cloth were given to princes, ministers, counsellors, su-yays (Note: စုရေး; officials responsible for keeping the records of a corps of troops) and su-gaings; (Note: စုကိုင်; officials entrusted with administering a corps of troops (cavalry, artillery, etc.)) pasos, htameins, gaung baungs, scarfs and towels were given away in charity to all the audience.
+A festival honouring the kaṇṇavijjhana maṅgalā (ear-boring ceremony) of Setkya Dewi was held from 8 to 28 November 1840 in Amarapura, beginning with a Thingyandaw bathing rite.
+At around 8:00 a.m. on 11 November, a ceremony performing the ear-boring, hair-knotting, shawl-wrapping, and necklace-wearing rites for Setkya Dewi took place before the Bhamarāsana Throne in the Glass Palace.
+Her maids of honour were the Princesses of Hlaing, Pindale, Yinge, Taungtha, Nyaung-oke, and Saw-hla.
+A simultaneous hair-knotting and ear-boring service was conducted for the Princes of Padein, Tayoke-myaw, and Mindat.

+As part of the ceremony, forty-two prisoners were released.
+Bolts of paso, gaung baung, and cotton cloth were distributed to princes, ministers, counsellors, su-yays, (Note: စုရေး; officials responsible for keeping the records of a corps of troops) and su-gaings.
+(Note: စုကိုင်; officials entrusted with administering a corps of troops) Additionally, pasos, htameins, gaung baungs, scarves, and towels were given in charity to attendees.
 On 28 December 1840, at the Southern Samote Hall, (Note: တောင်စမုတ်ဆောင်, Taung Samote Hsaung; lit.
-'Southern gatehouse') 1200 monks from kyaungs (monasteries) around the capital were offered food; on 3 January 1841, 1000 monks.
+'Southern gatehouse') food offerings were made to 1,200 monks from surrounding kyaungs.
+Further offerings were made to 1,000 monks on 3 January 1841.

 Hnamadaw (1846–1853)

-Her brother, Pagan Min, acceded to the throne after the death of Tharrawaddy Min on 17 November 1846, and Setkya Dewi thus became Hnamadaw, (Note: နှမတော်; lit.
-'Royal younger sister') still assuming the position of Princess Tabindaing.
-At the opening ceremony of royal hti and throne on 27 February 1847, she received the appanages of Sagaing, Singu, Kyaukmyaung, Myede, Kyangin, Tharrawaddy, Dala and Taungoo; the king ordered her to look after the Queen Mother (their mother) on his behalf.
-Maha Thiha Minhtin was appointed hnamadaw-wun, (Note: နှမတော်ဝန်; lit.
+Setkya Dewi's brother Pagan Min acceded to the throne following their father's death on 17 November 1846, and Setkya Dewi therefore became Hnamadaw (Note: နှမတော်; lit.
+'Royal younger sister') while retaining her position as Princess Tabindaing.
+At the opening ceremony of the royal hti and throne on 27 February 1847, she was granted the appanages of Sagaing, Singu, Kyaukmyaung, Myede, Kyangin, Tharrawaddy, Dala, and Taungoo.
+The King further entrusted her with the duty of caring for the Queen Mother on his behalf.
+Maha Thiha Minhtin was appointed hnamadaw-wun (Note: နှမတော်ဝန်; lit.
 'Minister of Hnamadaw) to serve as her private secretary.